vext01/zesarux/README.md

 * Amstrad CPC 464

 ZEsarUX source code and binaries are distributed under GNU GPL license.
+ZEsarUX also includes a folder, "my_soft", which has some programs and data made by me.
+The entire folder is also covered by the GNU GPL license.

 ZEsarUX also includes third-party roms, media, programs and games NOT covered by this license.

 This is my second ZX Spectrum emulator after ZXSpectr